Office of Communications and Outreach

 - Develop Web-based content, digital media, video broadcasts, publications, written documents, and other communication products of high quality with useful content.

-- Lead, monitor, and evaluate interagency cooperation involving ED.
+- Lead, monitor, and include interagency cooperation involving the Department.

-- Direct and recommend policy for the Federal Interagency Committee on Education, Intergovernmental Review of Federal Programs, and recognition programs such as the Presidential Education Awards program, the Presidential Scholars program, Blue Ribbon Schools, and ED Green Ribbon Schools.
+- Direct and recommend policy for the Intergovernmental Review of Federal Programs and recognition programs such as the Presidential Education Awards Program, the Presidential Scholars Program, Blue Ribbon Schools, and ED Green Ribbon Schools.

 The Office of Communications and Outreach is under the supervision of the Assistant Secretary for Communications and Outreach, who reports directly to the Secretary of Education.
 The Assistant Secretary provides overall direction, coordination, and leadership to the following main components:

-In the event that the Assistant Secretary for Communications and Outreach dies, resigns or is otherwise unable to perform the functions and duties of the office and the office is thereby deemed to be vacant, as defined by the Vacancies Act, and the President has not designated in writing another individual to act as the Assistant Secretary, the Deputy Assistant Secretary for External Affairs, as the designated “first assistant” under the Vacancies Act, shall perform the functions and duties of the office in an acting capacity.
-If both the offices of the Assistant Secretary and the Deputy Assistant Secretary for External Affairs are vacant, or the time period during which the Deputy Assistant Secretary for External Affairs may serve in acting capacity has expired, the individuals listed below the Deputy Assistant Secretary for External Affairs, in the order shown, are authorized to perform the functions and duties of the office of the Assistant Secretary, except for any functions and duties that are required by law to be performed only by the Assistant Secretary or by someone officially acting in such capacity.
+In the event that the Assistant Secretary for Communications and Outreach dies, resigns or is otherwise unable to perform the functions and duties of the office and the office is thereby deemed to be vacant, as defined by the Vacancies Act, and the President has not designated in writing another individual to act as the Assistant Secretary, the Senior Advisor for Policy and Programs, as the designated “first assistant” under the Vacancies Act, shall perform the functions and duties of the office in an acting capacity.
+If both the offices of the Assistant Secretary and the Senior Advisor for Policy and Programs are vacant, or the time period during which the Senior Advisor for Policy and Programs may serve in acting capacity has expired, the individuals listed below in the order shown are authorized to perform the functions and duties of the office of the Assistant Secretary, except for any functions and duties that are required by law to be performed only by the Assistant Secretary or by someone officially acting in such capacity.

 In instances where the office of the Assistant Secretary is filled, but the Assistant Secretary is absent, unavailable, otherwise unable to perform the functions and duties of the position, and/or there is a disruption in the normal channels of direction and communication, and there is no person officially serving in an acting capacity, and unless the Assistant Secretary or the Secretary, in writing, designates another individual to perform the functions and duties of the Assistant Secretary, the following officials, in the order shown, are delegated the authority to perform the functions and duties of the office of the Assistant Secretary, except for any functions and duties that are required by law to be performed only by the Assistant Secretary or by someone officially acting in such capacity: